-John Hickenlooper was sworn in as governor of Colorado on January 11, 2011.
-He currently serves as vice chair of the National Governors Association.
+John Hickenlooper was sworn in as governor of Colorado on January 11, 2011, and was sworn in for his second term on January 13, 2015.
+He currently serves as chair of the National Governors Association.

-Hickenlooper graduated from Wesleyan University with a B.A. in English and a Master’s Degree in Geology.
+Hickenlooper graduated from Wesleyan University with a bachelor’s degree in English and a master’s degree in geology.